 Two review authors (Masoud.
 B, Meysam.
 B) Will independently screen and select studies for possible inclusion in the study.
 First, the titles and abstracts of trials identified from the search will be independently reviewed and pooled for further screening.
 Secondly, each review author will independently examine the full text of all trials that were identified from the title and abstract scenes.
 Each reviewer will compile a list of studies that meet the inclusion criteria.
-The contents of each review author's list will be compared, and any disagreement will be resolved by discussion and consensus between all of the review authors.
+The contents of each review author's list will be resolved by discussion and consensus between all of the review authors.